Defining molecular systems

 from spycci.systems import Ensemble

-In this section of the user guide, we will show you how to define molecular systems using the aforementioned classes.
+In this section of the guide, we’ll show you how to define molecular systems using these classes, their features and the most useful mode of operation.

 Single systems